 The Full Helping was born in and out of a desire to celebrate food and its many gifts.
 It began as an online recipe box, but it has become so much more.
 Nowadays, this blog serves as a chronicle of my evolution with food, as well as a celebration of the meals that have helped me to heal.

 This blog is also a community.
 I welcome readers to share their own observations and stories surrounding food.
-The Green Recovery series highlights ED recovery stories that intersect with veganism.
+My Green Recovery Series and other food/healing posts highlight the ways in which food and self-acceptance can intersect.
 My weekend reading posts highlight articles that touch on health, wellness, and animal rights.
 It’s my goal to provide a safe space for informed and respectful discussion, and I work to keep the blog free of nutrition dogma or alarmism.

 It’s my hope that this online space will give you permission to celebrate your appetites, one recipe at a time.